harishkotra/veritas-ai/README.md

 ## ✨ Core Features (Current)

--   **AI-Powered Wallet Profiling:** Provide any `preprod` or `mainnet` Cardano wallet address.
+-   **AI-Powered Wallet Profiling:** Provides a detailed persona and activity summary for any `preprod` or `mainnet` Cardano wallet.
--   **Human-Readable Insights:** The agent analyzes recent transactions and asset holdings to generate a concise, bullet-point summary.
--   **Wallet Persona Identification:** The AI determines the likely persona of the wallet (e.g., "simple transaction wallet," "active token collector," etc.).
+-   **On-Chain Security Analysis:** A specialized security agent scans the wallet for heuristics like token dust and high transaction velocity to provide a risk profile.
+-   **Wallet Duel Mode:** A comparative analysis mode where two wallets can be analyzed side-by-side to contrast their activity, diversity, and overall strategy.
+-   **Interactive Web UI:** A user-friendly interface built with Streamlit that allows for easy analysis and viewing of the agent's thought process.
 -   **Agentic Service via Masumi:** The entire service is built as a monetizable AI Agent on the Masumi Network, ready to accept payments in ADA for its analysis.

 ## 🛠️ Tech Stack

 -   **AI Framework:**
     -   **Masumi Network:** For the agentic framework, decentralized registry, and payment processing.
-    -   **CrewAI:** To orchestrate the collaboration between specialized AI agents (a "Data Collector" and an "Analyst").
+    -   **CrewAI:** To orchestrate the collaboration between specialized AI agents (a "Data Collector," "Analyst," and "Security Analyst").
 -   **AI Inference:**
     -   **Gaia Nodes:** For serving a Qwen3-4B LLM with an OpenAI-compatible API, enabling private and decentralized AI inference.
 -   **Blockchain & Data:**